Virginia Tech® home

 Virginia Tech acknowledges that we live and work on the Tutelo / Monacan People’s homeland, and we recognize their continued relationships with their lands and waterways.
 We further acknowledge that the Morrill Land-Grant College Act (1862) enabled the commonwealth of Virginia to finance and found Virginia Tech through the forced removal of Native Nations from their lands in western territories.
 We understand that honoring Native Peoples without explicit material commitments falls short of our institutional responsibilities.
 Through sustained, transparent, and meaningful engagement with the Tutelo / Monacan Peoples, and other Native Nations, we commit to changing the trajectory of Virginia Tech's history by increasing Indigenous student, staff, and faculty recruitment and retention, diversifying course offerings, and meeting the growing needs of all Virginia tribes and supporting their sovereignty.

 The Department of History at Virginia Tech is deeply committed to embodying the university's Land Acknowledgement.
-For this reason, we continue to seek responsible ways to explore Virginia's Indigenous past, while never losing site of Virginia's Indigenous present.
+For this reason, we continue to seek responsible ways to explore Virginia's Indigenous past, while never losing sight of Virginia's Indigenous present.
 We are also committed to offering rigorous and engaging courses on the history and conditions of Indigenous peoples of Turtle Island and Abya Yala, the area that is now called the Americas.

 Abya Yala is a Kuna term meaning "fertile land."
 This term is used by Indigenous activists, and allies, to think about the area that is now called "Latin America" from an Indigenous perspective that does not privilege settler nations or their borders.